sni/lmd/README.md

 Some things are still not complete

-- Check backend capabilities on first request
-  - Add shinken specific columns
 - write huge logfile requests directly into a file
 - test ipv6 connections
 - run passthrough querys parallel
-- update hosts and service when timeperiods have changed

 Ideas